Glossary of Terms

 Cold saw blade

 Circular metal cutting saw blade categorized into two types: solid HSS or tungsten carbide-tipped (TCT).
 Both types of blades are resharpenable and may be used many times before being discarded.
 Used to cut metal using a relatively slow rotational speed, usually less than 5000 surface feet per minute (SFM) (25m/s), and a high chip load per tooth, usually between .001" - .003" (0.025 - 0.08mm) per tooth. ike a band saw, a cold saw cannot cut material harder than Rockwell 30 C.

 Cut off saw

-Also known as a metal chop saw, a cutoff saw is a power tool that is typically used to cut hard materials, such as metals.
-The cutting action is performed by abrasive cutting wheels, similar to a thin grinding wheel.
-The cut off chop saw has a built-in vise or other clamping arrangement and has the cutting wheel and motor mounted on a pivoting arm attached to a fixed base plate.
+A cutoff saw is also known as a metal chop saw.
+A cutoff saw is a power tool that is typically used to cut hard materials, such as metals.
+The cutting action of a cutoff saw is performed by abrasive cutting wheels, similar to a thin grinding wheel.
+The cutoff saw has a built-in vise or other clamping arrangement, and has the cutting wheel and motor mounted on a pivoting arm attached to a fixed base plate.
 See also Abrasive cut off saw and Chop saw.

 A cutoff saw used to make accurate crosscuts and miters in a steel, metal or non-metal workpiece.

 Non-ferrous cutting is more specialized than cutting regular metals.
 Non-ferrous metals do not contain iron, and therefore require different cutting equipment.
 A non-ferrous cutting machine is used for cutting metals like aluminum, lead, nickel, and copper.
 Non-ferrous cutting is best done with a wet cutoff saw, using Everett Reinforced Rubber Bonded Cutting Wheels or possibly a steel blade.